Peel Island (Queensland): History

 During the mid-19th century, Peel Island was used as a quarantine station for the colony of Brisbane.
 Sailing ships would anchor to the north of the island, and the passengers would disembark on Peel Island for a quarantine period before moving on to Dunwich on nearby North Stradbroke Island.
 The arriving sailing ships would be fumigated and scrubbed down with carbolic to sanitise them before they ventured on to Brisbane with the new arrivals.
 Remains of the old quarantine station are at the southwest corner of the island, where the old well can be found.

 Peel Island was used as an asylum for vagrants from Brisbane around the start of the 20th century, but the conditions were too harsh and the inmates were moved to Dunwich, on nearby Stradbroke Island.
 Peel Island was also used as a sisal farm.
 The inmates would harvest the sisal and manufacture rope which was sold to help fund the asylum.
 Remnants of the sisal plantations are still visible when walking around the western side of the island.

 Between 1907 and 1959 the island was a leper colony.

-In 2007, the island was declared as Teerk Roo Ra National Park and Conservation Park.
-There are limited facilities in Peel Island; however, there is a toilet block.
-Tracks which were used when the island was a leper colony can now be used to walk across the island.
-The leper colony's housing is currently being restored, possibly for school camps, but there is asbestos in some of the housing used for Indigenous Australians housed there.
+In 2007, the island was declared as Teerk Roo Ra National Park and Conservation Park, usually called Teerk Roo Ra National Park.
+Since 2011 it has been jointly managed by the Quandamooka Yoolooburrabee Aboriginal Corporation and the Queensland Parks and Wildlife Service.

+The leper colony's housing has had preservation works, and been 3D digitally mapped.
 After the island was decommissioned as a leper colony, it was discovered that the strain of leprosy which infected its inhabitants was non-contagious.